Table of Contents

 Which compounds are steam volatile?

 Distillation that distinguishes the target product from other materials or impurities also purifies volatile organic compounds.
-O-Under steam distillation conditions, nitrophenol distils, thus o-Nitrophenol is volatile steam.
+Under steam distillation conditions, nitrophenol distils, thus o-Nitrophenol is volatile steam.

 What is steam distillation of essential oils?

 The most common way to remove aromatic compounds (essential oil) from a plant is steam distillation.
-Steam moves through the plant material during the steam distillation process.
+The steam moves through the plant material during the steam distillation process.
 The mixture of hot steam and gentle pressure allows microscopic protective sacs to release the essential oil.

 Why is Ortho Nitrophenol steam volatile?